 These symptoms include:

-Orthopedic doctors can treat these conditions through surgery, therapy, medication, or some combination of the three.
-If you need some more information to see if our services are right for you, read through the specifics of each condition.
+An orthopedic specialist can treat these conditions through surgery, therapy, medication, or some combination of the three.
+If you would like additional information to see if our services are right for you, read through the specifics of each condition listed below.

 There are several types of wrist fractures.
 The most common is the distal radial fracture which occurs where the longer radius meets the bones of the wrist.

-The other common wrist fracture is a scaphoid fracture which arises where the thumb and the wrist meet.
+A scaphoid fracture is another common wrist fracture and arises where the thumb and the wrist meet.
 Scaphoid and distal radial fractures are usually caused by bracing when falling.

-A scaphoid fracture can be harder to identify.
-Still, the ability of either fracture to heal properly can be affected by circulation to the area or the type of break occurring.
+While a scaphoid fracture can be harder to identify, the ability of either fracture to heal properly can be affected by circulation to the area or the type of break occurring.
 Therefore, it is vital to get treatment as quickly as possible.

 If you have swelling, tenderness, inability to grasp, or difficulty performing daily tasks, get to a wrist specialist to get the right treatment for your injury.
 Both fractures can sometimes be resolved with a cast when treated early.
 In other cases, having surgery, such as a wrist arthroscopy, can be the best treatment.

 When the symptoms get to the point that they are affecting daily tasks, it might be time to call a doctor.
 The treatment can be minimal, and sometimes just stopping certain activities that aggravate the condition is needed to alleviate the pain.

-With carpal tunnel, there are times when surgery is the best option.
+However, there are times when carpal tunnel surgery is the best option.
 Carpal tunnel can be relieved with release surgery, which is minimally invasive and highly effective.